 This enables you to use your MetaMask wallet to interact with dapps directly on your smartphone, without having to access a desktop browser.
-Note that you have to access dapps using the in-app browser in MetaMask, rather than any other browser available on your device.
-On other browsers, you won't be able to connect to dapps using MetaMask.
+You must access dapps using the in-app browser in MetaMask, rather than any other browser available on your device.
+On other mobile browsers, you won't be able to connect to dapps using MetaMask.

 In this guide, we'll use the classic blockchain video game Cryptokitties as an example, but the steps are essentially the same for any web3-enabled website:

 - Make sure you've selected the account you want to use for accessing dapps.
-To do this, tap on the hamburger icon in the top left and tap your account name to select from the list.
+To do this, tap on the account selector and pick the account you want to use:

-Open the browser by tapping on the browser tab at the bottom of the screen:
+Open the browser by tapping the browser icon in the tab bar:

-Open a new tab using search bar, or my clicking the magnifying glass icon, and navigate to the website or app you are interested in:
+Open a new tab using search bar, or by clicking the magnifying glass icon, and navigate to the website or app you need: